pretix/pretix/doc/api/resources/orders.rst

 └ vat_id_validated                    string                     ``true``, if the VAT ID has been validated against the
                                                                  EU VAT service and validation was successful.
-This only happens in rare cases. positions                             list of objects            List of non-canceled order positions (see below) fees                                  list of objects            List of non-canceled fees included in the order total (i.e. payment fees) ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``, ``other``) ├ value                               money (string)             Fee amount
+This only happens in rare cases. positions                             list of objects            List of order positions (see below).
+By default, only non-canceled positions are included. fees                                  list of objects            List of fees included in the order total.
+By default, only non-canceled fees are included.
+├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``,
+                                                                 ``other``)
+├ value                               money (string)             Fee amount